mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 -------------------------------------------------------------------------------

 ```
-    $ flextesa daemons-upgrade \
+    $ flexmasa daemons-upgrade \
         --protocol-kind Lima --next-protocol Alpha \
         --second-baker octez-baker-PtLimaPt \
         --interactive true
 ```

-With the option `--interactive true`, Flextesa will pause twice during the test;
+With the option `--interactive true`, Flexmasa will pause twice during the test;
 once on the `Lima` network and once after the upgrade to `Alpha`.
 This will allow you to interact with the network at different stages.
 Type `help` (or `h`) to see available commands, and `quit` (or `q`) to unpause and continue the upgrade.

-Similarly, the option `--pause-at-end` will allow you to interact with the network before Flextesa kills all processes and quits.
+Similarly, the option `--pause-at-end` will allow you to interact with the network before Flexmasa kills all processes and quits.

-If one runs the `daemons-upgrade` interactively with the `--until-level` option, Flextesa will do the second (or final) pause after reaching the level set by the user.
+If one runs the `daemons-upgrade` interactively with the `--until-level` option, Flexmasa will do the second (or final) pause after reaching the level set by the user.

 For example:
 ```
-    $ flextesa daemons-upgrade \
+    $ flexmasa daemons-upgrade \
         --protocol-kind Lima --next-protocol Alpha \
         --second-baker octez-baker-aphla \
         --pause-at-end true \